haliltuncerkaya/haliltuncerkaya.github.io/blog.md

 Second one is the timing of the mission's appearance.
 Depending on your playstyle, this mission can be encountered very early in the game, around the 9th or 10th mission.
 With the skills required to handle this mission, it should have appeared later in the game, perhaps as the 40th mission or so (Vice City offers a total of 59 missions).

-The third and the most significant problem is that this mission is not mandatory to finish the story; Demoliton Man is optional and required only for 100% completion.
+The third and the most significant problem is that this mission is not mandatory to finish the story; Demolition Man is optional and required only for 100% completion.
 However, this information is not relayed to the player.
 There is no indication anywhere, in any form, like a different marker on the map compared to the usual Grand Theft Auto mission style or a message in the briefing.
 Even worse, after the Cop Land mission, no other markings will be left except the “A” letter of this mission (assuming the player undertook all initial story missions).
 To make the game progress further, the player should buy assets and complete their respective missions in order for the main story missions to reappear.
 This information is only mentioned once in the ending cutscene of the Shakedown mission as if it's an optional feature.
 Avery's phone call after the Shakedown mission hints at it slightly, but no other information or guidance is provided to the player.
 It is easy to assume that, without passing this mission, the story would not continue.
 Many people must have given up in frustration, thinking the they are stuck (there was no YouTube back in 2002, even Google was a toddler).
 This is a significant design mistake; the game should have clearly advertised the direction to the player.

 ---------------------------
 ---------------------------